John Tonelli: Move to Islanders

 Tonelli also scored the winning goal in a February 20, 1982 game against the Colorado Rockies, beating former teammate Chico Resch with just 47 seconds to play to allow the Islanders to set an NHL record (since broken) with their 15th consecutive victory.

 Early in his Islander days, Tonelli was a curiosity to his teammates.
 He arrived early and stayed late.
 He made demands of himself that were so harsh that coaches felt compelled to ask Tonelli to save some of that work for the games.

+In his book, “Gretzky: An Autobiography” (1990), Wayne Gretzky states that, “I wouldn’t bench John Tonelli if he’d just stolen my car.”

 He was known for being almost unbeatable in digging out the puck in the corners of the rink; however, Tonelli also had an excellent shot, was a good passer, and had excellent timing both offensively and defensively.
 Tonelli was also very versatile.
 During his eight seasons with the Islanders, coach Al Arbour used Tonelli on the famed "Banana Line" with Wayne Merrick and Bob Nystrom, on the top line with Bryan Trottier and Mike Bossy, and later he played flank for Brent Sutter and Patrick Flatley.

 In his seventh season as a professional and his fourth with the Islanders, he scored 35 goals and 58 assists for 93 points, breaking Clark Gillies's club record for a left wing, 91, set in 1978-79.

 Although Tonelli played a key role in the four Cup victories the team won from 1980 to 1983, in some ways his career culminated in the fall of 1984 when he played for Canada in the Canada Cup, an invitation he almost turned down.
 He not only made the team, he had nine points, including a key assist on Mike Bossy's goal in overtime of the semifinal.
 Canada won the championship and Tonelli was named the tournament's best player, winning the 1984 Canada Cup MVP award.